 - everything you need to start building your milk stash

 - How much milk you should store away

 5 Reasons Why You Need A Milk Stash!

 1.You need a break mama

-Moment of truth, I didn’t take a break until my daughter was closer to 3 months old, If I could do it all over again I would of definitely taken that break sooner.
-I know taking a break can mean many things for most of us, but for me it meant leaving the house for an hour or two to do something for myself.
+Moment of truth, I didn’t take a break until my daughter was closer to 3 months old, If I could do it all over again I would have definitely taken that break sooner.
+I know taking a break can mean many things for most of us, but for me, it meant leaving the house for an hour or two to do something for myself.